open-rust-initiative/mda/README.md

 ### 4.1 Generate MDA Files

 Generating .mda file by specifying paths for training and annotation data.

-There are three types of generation:
+Specify --action=generate, and then choose the mode based on the situation.
+There are three modes: one, multiple, and combine.

+- In the 'one' mode, each training data corresponds to one annotation data when annotation data is in individual files.
+- In the 'multiple' mode, each training data corresponds to multiple annotation data when annotation data is in individual files.
+- In the 'combine' mode, all annotation data is present in a single file.
+The following provides specific explanations for handling different scenarios.

-1. Annotation data and training data are in separate folders, with one annotation data corresponding to one training data.
+1. In the 'one' mode, each training data corresponds to one annotation data when annotation data is in individual files.

 	Generate the mda file for one training data, for example: